brettsmith212/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+   React JS is a framework on top of JavaScript that allows you to create reusable components and websites that can change data without reloading the page.
+This is because of the virtual DOM that is regularly compared against the real DOM to determine what needs updating.
+Using vanilla javascript would be very difficult for building large applications because state management is simplified in react.
+The state management allows you to have various states that, when change, update the DOM.

-1. Describe component state.
+2. Describe component state.

+   Component state is the object that determines how a component will act.
+It permits the components to be dynamic, or change based on new data.
+State is critical to react because it determines which components need to be updated in the DOM.
+When the state changes, the component needs to be rerendered.

-1. Describe props.
+3. Describe props.

+   Props are arguments that are passed between parent / child components in react.
+They are passed as HTML attributes from a parent to a child component and vice versa.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+   Side effects are effects that tell your component to do something after it renders.
+The useEffect() hook is an example of a side effect that will run after the component renders.
+The useEffect will run after defined state variables change state as well, and the state variable defined in the [] of the useEffect() hook sync the effects to a certain state or prop.